priyansharwt/learn/README.md

-learning about linux kernel, basics of sql and python basics
+learning about linux kernel, basics of sql and python basics in the session